cabforum/smime/SBR.md

 The business continuity plan MUST include:

-1. The conditions for activating the plan,
+1. The conditions for activating the plan;
-2. Emergency procedures,
+2. Emergency procedures;
-3. Fallback procedures,
+3. Fallback procedures;
-4. Resumption procedures,
+4. Resumption procedures;
 5. A maintenance schedule for the plan;
 6. Awareness and education requirements;
 7. The responsibilities of the individuals;
 8. Recovery time objective (RTO);
-9. Regular testing of contingency plans.
+9. Regular testing of contingency plans;
-10. The CA's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes
+10. The CA's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes;
 11. A requirement to store critical cryptographic materials (i.e., secure cryptographic device and activation materials) at an alternate location;
-12. What constitutes an acceptable system outage and recovery time
+12. What constitutes an acceptable system outage and recovery time;
 13. How frequently backup copies of essential business information and software are taken;
 14. The distance of recovery facilities to the CA's main site; and
 15. Procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.
-16.

 ### 5.7.2  Computing resources, software, and/or data are corrupted

 ### 5.7.3  Entity private key compromise procedures